YanivZalach/Vim_Config/README.md

 **Vim** is a powerful and highly configurable text editor designed to make text manipulation and coding a breeze.
 It's known for its unique modal editing system, where different modes offer distinct functionalities like insertion, navigation, and text manipulation.
 This design philosophy enables lightning-fast editing once you're familiar with the concepts.

 What do we have here?
-My Vim configuration file specifically for the Linux operating system!
+My Vim configuration file, specifically for the Linux operating system!

 Who can use it?
 Anyone can use it!